The Boulet Brothers' Dragula: History

-The Boulet Brothers Dragula is created and produced by the Boulet Brothers, and their production company Boulet Brothers Productions.
+The Boulet Brothers' Dragula is created and produced by the Boulet Brothers and their production company Boulet Brothers Productions.
 The reality show is loosely based on their club event and nightlife pageant of the same name.

-The first season of The Boulet Brothers Dragula premiered on October 31, 2016 and aired as a seven episode pilot series on the YouTube channel Hey Qween!.
+The first season of The Boulet Brothers' Dragula premiered on October 31, 2016, and aired as a seven episode pilot series on the YouTube channel Hey Qween!.
 Later that year, the show was picked up by Canadian network OutTV who ordered a full remastered and expanded version of Season 1, as well as a full second season of the show.

-Season 2 premiered on October 31, 2017 and aired on Amazon Prime and WOW Presents in the United States.
+Season 2 premiered on October 31, 2017, and aired on Amazon Prime and WOW Presents in the United States.
 The season aired on Amazon Prime in the United Kingdom, OUTtv in Canada and SBS Viceland in Australia.

 The series' third season premiered on Amazon Prime on August 27, 2019.
 Dragula became the first American reality television competition to feature a drag king after Landon Cider appeared as a contestant in Season 3.
 Beginning October 31, 2019, seasons 2 and 3 of the series moved to the American streaming service Netflix.

-On October 20, Dragula had a special episode called "Dragula: Resurrection", where the Boulet Brother's brought back seven past contestants to compete for a spot on season 4.
-This season had streamed on Shudder, and the winner was Saint from the third season of Dragula.
+On October 20, 2020, the show aired a special episode titled Dragula: Resurrection, which brought back seven past contestants to compete for a spot on the fourth season of Dragula.
+The winner of Resurrection was Saint, who first competed on Season 3.
+Both the special and the subsequent season streamed on Shudder.

-On December 7, 2021 Shudder renewed the series for a fifth season.

-On September 12, 2022 it was announced that an all-stars season titled Dragula: Titans would premiere on Shudder on October 25, 2022.
-The cast was announced on September 26, 2022 and features 10 contestants returning from the first four seasons of the main series: Abhora (Season 2), Astrud Aurelia (Season 4), Erika Klash (Season 2), Evah Destruction (Season 3), HoSo Terra Toma (Season 4), Kendra Onixxx (Season 2), Koco Caine (Season 4), Melissa Befierce (Season 1), Victoria Black (Season 2), and Yovska (Season 3).
-Kendra Onixxx and Victoria Black had also previously competed on the special "Dragula: Resurrection".
+On December 7, 2021, Shudder renewed the series for a fifth season.
+On September 12, 2022, it was announced that an "all-stars" season titled Dragula: Titans would premiere on Shudder on October 25, 2022.
+The cast was announced on September 26, 2022, and featured 10 contestants returning from the first four seasons of Dragula.
+Victoria Black, who previously competed on Season 2 and Resurrection, emerged victorious and was crowned Dragula's first Titan.

+On April 25, 2023, The Boulet Brothers' Halfway to Halloween TV special, a related one-off special was released on Shudder, featuring former contestants and celebrity guest stars, including Matthew Lillard and Twin Temple.
+On December 5, 2023, Shudder renewed the series for a sixth season.

+Season six premiered on October 1, 2024, on Shudder and AMC+.

 Format

-Each episode opens with a scripted scene starring the Boulet Brothers that introduces the episode’s theme and challenge.
+Each episode opens with a scripted scene starring the Boulet Brothers that introduces the episode's theme and challenge.
 The rest of the episode is filmed in a reality TV documentary format.
-The competitors are issued that week’s challenge, and must work among each other, work out their interpersonal issues and create their looks and performances for that week.
+The competitors are issued that week's challenge, and must work among each other, work out their interpersonal issues and create their looks and performances for that week.
 Both the competition and the show's scripted cinematic segments are noted for drawing inspiration from the horror genre.
 The show's influences include films ranging from "Mad Max and Little Shop of Horrors, to folk horror and beach party films."